TJ Maxx parent beats estimates as Americans return to stores

-Retail & ConsumerTJ Maxx parent beats estimates as Americans return to stores

-TJX Cos Inc (TJX.N) reported better-than-expected quarterly results on Wednesday as mass COVID-19 vaccinations and the easing of restrictions encouraged more Americans to shop at its brick-and-mortar stores.
+(Reuters) -TJX Cos Inc reported better-than-expected quarterly results on Wednesday as mass COVID-19 vaccinations and the easing of restrictions encouraged more Americans to shop at its brick-and-mortar stores.

 Same-store sales rose by 16% at the chain’s outlets that remained open during the first quarter from the pre-pandemic level recorded in the comparable period in fiscal 2020.

-The strong earnings underscore the improving outlook for off-price retailers, such as TJX's TJ Maxx and Ross Stores Inc (ROST.O), driven by pent-up demand from customers who are flush with stimulus checks.
+The strong earnings underscore the improving outlook for off-price retailers, such as TJX’s TJ Maxx and Ross Stores Inc, driven by pent-up demand from customers who are flush with stimulus checks.

 TJX said second-quarter comparable-store sales trends at its outlets that were open remain similar to the previous quarter.